Rothfive/Tortoise_cloud/Training.md

 * select the `Dataset` you want to resume from
 * click `Import Dataset`
 * it'll pull up the last used settings and grab the last saved state to resume from
-	- feel free to adjust any other settings, like increasing the epoch count
+	- you're free to adjust settings, like epoch counts, and validation/save frequencies.
-    	+ **!**NOTE**!**: ensure the batch sizes match, as things will get botched if you don't
+    - **!**NOTE**!**: ensure the batch sizes match, as things will get botched if you don't
-	- **!**NOTE**!**: sometimes-but-not-all-the-time, the numbers might be a bit mismatched, due to some rounding errors when converting back from iterations as a unit to epochs as a unit
 * click `Save Training Setting`
 	- you're free to revalidate your settings, but it shouldn't be necessary if you changed nothing And you should be good to resume your training.